Self-discipline is as important as intelligence.

-Intelligence is important, but the self-discipline and workflow that you bring to a task also make a difference to a successful outcome.
+Intelligence is important.
+But the self-discipline and consistency you bring to a task make a huge difference to the outcome.

 A study by American Psychologist Martin Seligman found that in adolescents, self-discipline was a stronger predictor of their future academic success than IQ, leading them to conclude that self-discipline may be the “royal road” to building academic achievement.

 This is important in modelling.
-Excel gives you ultimate flexibility.
-In the end, it's just a big table with thousands of rows and columns.
-You can do anything you want with that.
+Excel gives you complete flexibility.
+Ultimately, it's just a big table with thousands of rows and columns.
+A blank canvas with which you can do anything you want.

-If your model is going to have a structure, you have to impose it.
+Financial models, however, require structure.
+And if your model is going to have a structure, you have to impose it.
 That requires you to be consistent and disciplined.
 And these are hard things to be.
+Most people don’t manage it.

-It also requires you to have a plan ahead of time.
-If you are constantly changing the structure as you work, you're going to end up in chaos.
+You also have to have a plan ahead of time.
+If you constantly change the structure as you work, you will end up with chaos.
+I call this plan your modelling workflow.

 Sign in or become a Financial Modelling Handbook member to join the conversation.